-The ingredients are simple: Russet Potatoes (or your favorite type), Olive Oil (or vegetable oil), Salt, Pepper, and any other seasonings you like.
+- Any other seasonings you like.
 Shown here is garlic powder.
 I also use Italian Seasoning a lot, as you’ll see in a minute.
 Any herb you like, fresh or dried, will work.

 - Wash your potatoes and slice them about 1/4 of an inch thick.
 I place these in a bowl and drizzle them with olive oil, then my seasonings.
 Stir really well with my hands to coat.

 - Then, I oil a baking sheet, making sure the entire thing is covered with oil because if there is one little speck not covered the potatoes slices will stick.
 This is why I also coat them in the bowl first.
 Usually, when I’m making roasted veggies I just put it all on the pan and toss it in oil there while oiling the pan at the same time but potatoes have such a tendency to stick that I prefer to do the two separately for extra insurance.

 - Place potato slices in a single layer on your oiled baking sheet and sprinkle with more seasonings.